Illinois (Sufjan Stevens album): Musical style

-Illinois themes
+Personal and Illinois themes

 Many of the lyrics in Illinois make references to persons, places, and events related to the state of the same name.
 "Concerning the UFO Sighting Near Highland, Illinois" is about a UFO sighting by police officers near Highland, Illinois, where several persons reported seeing a large triangular object with three lights flying at night.
 "Come on!
 Feel the Illinoise!" makes reference to the World's Columbian Exposition, which took place in Chicago in 1893.

 "John Wayne Gacy, Jr." documents the story of the 1970s Chicago-based serial killer of the same name.
 Several lyrics make explicit references to events in his life: "[w]hen the swingset hit his head" refers to an event in Gacy's childhood, when a swing hit his head and caused a blood clot in his brain; "He dressed up like a clown for them / with his face paint white and red" alludes to the nickname given to Gacy—the "Killer Clown"; and "He put a cloth on their lips / Quiet hands, quiet kiss on the mouth" references Gacy's use of chloroform to subdue and molest his victims.
 The song ends with the narrator turning inward with the lyrics: "And in my best behavior, I am really just like him / Look beneath the floorboards for the secrets I have hid."
 Stevens stated in a 2009 interview with Paste that "we're all capable of what [Gacy] did."

 "Casimir Pulaski Day" interweaves a personal story with the state holiday Casimir Pulaski Day.
 "The Man of Metropolis Steals Our Hearts" makes references to Superman, whose fictional hometown of Metropolis was partially modeled after Chicago (the town of Metropolis, Illinois has also capitalized on this association).
 Jessica Hopper of the Chicago Reader noted that Ray Middleton—who was the first actor to play the comic book superhero—was also born in Chicago.
 "They Are Night Zombies!!
 They Are Neighbors!!
 They Have Come Back from the Dead!!
 Ahhhh!" makes references to ghost towns of Illinois.
 Stevens relates experiences from a summer camp he went to as a child in Michigan for "The Predatory Wasp of the Palisades Is Out to Get Us!", but moved the locale to Illinois for the sake of the album.
+The song has been interpreted either as a story about friendship, or about a male romantic partner of Stevens.
 The track "Decatur, or, Round of Applause for Your Stepmother!" includes references to Decatur, Illinois, but Stevens stated the track also acted as "an exercise in rhyme schemes".
 Some references to Decatur included in the song were alligator sightings in the area, the equipment manufacturer Caterpillar, and a flood that exhumed a graveyard of soldiers from the Civil War.
+During the tour following the release of Illinois, Stevens' band wore cheerleader outfits based on those of the University of Illinois.